CLTracker/CLT-webapp/README.md

 * A Flask backend
 * A docker configuration for deploying to production

-Repo is based off https://github.com/ansrivas/angular2-flask
+The backend is based off https://github.com/ansrivas/angular2-flask

 ## Info